Most Common Majors

-Every year the College of Pharmacy has students from over 60 different majors.
+Every year the College of Pharmacy has students from around 30 different majors.
 Students in the program have backgrounds in communication, business, theater, history and more, so pick the best option for you!

-The class size each year is approximately 150 students, with about 50 students in Duluth and 100 in the Twin Cities.
+The class size each year is approximately 120 to 150 students, with about 30-50 students in Duluth and 90-100 in the Twin Cities.

 The PharmCAS GPA includes all college courses you have taken, including original and repeated grades.

 GPA is just one part of a student’s academic achievement, and as long as you meet the minimum academic requirement your application will be considered for admission.

 When reviewing these statistics, it is important to keep in mind that the admissions committee considers our selection criteria using a holistic process.
 Academic achievement includes many factors; applicants who have been admitted with a low GPA or PCAT score have typically demonstrated strong academic potential in other areas of their academic background.

 2% No response